IIInitiationnn/BloodEmporium/README.md

 - Allows user to configure which unlockables are preferred or undesirable.
 - Three modes:
     - naive: select randomly
-    - aware: select items according to preference
+    - aware: select according to preference
-        - single-claim: select one unlockable at a time
+        - single-claim: select one at a time
-        - multi-claim: can select multiple unlockables along a path at once to save time
+        - multi-claim: can select multiple along a path at once to save time
 - Two speeds: slow (accurate) and fast.
 - Bloodpoint spend limit / prestige level limit.
 - Automatic termination upon bloodpoint depletion.